IdahCollin/easter/README.md

-# React + Vite
+# Easter animations

+Playground for easter animations enabling the user to choose weather the animations should be shown or not.

-This template provides a minimal setup to get React working in Vite.
+The template used provided a minimal setup to get React working in Vite.